Bohdan-Toyvo/goit-js-hw-01/README.md

-# my-first-project
+# my-first-project-js

-This is my first project.
+This is my first task by js